-I cannot tell you how many times I picked up people who were the touchy-feel type.
+I cannot tell you how many times I picked up people who were the touchy-feely type.
 If you are one of these people, more power to you!
-But please, save your hugs from your cashier at the grocery store.
+But please, save your hugs for your friends and family.

-Touching total strangers is well, awkward and uncomfortable.
-The last thing you want for your rating is to touch a driver that hates being touched by their own family.
-Be courteous and don’t do it.
+Touching total strangers can be a bit awkward and uncomfortable for some people.
+The last thing you want for your rating is to touch a driver that hates being touched, even by members of their own family.

 You would be surprised at how many riders reach over to change the radio station without politely asking the driver first.
 Ever more so, people just steal the auxiliary cord, plug in their phones and start jamming to their emo-screamo tunes.

 It’s also a huge pet peeve to many drivers who must remind passengers over and over to buckle up.
 We are not your mother.
 You should always wear your seat belt, even if it is just a short jaunt across town.
-If you fail to put it on as directed, this distracts the driver and makes the entire ride way more awkward than it has to be.
+If you fail to put it on as directed, this can distract the driver and can make the entire ride way more awkward than it has to be.

 The GPS software built into rideshare applications is just like the human race, it is not perfect.
 It may place your destination on the opposite side of a building or at a nearby address instead of the correct one.

-While I personally always have a case of water in the car I used to drive for Uber, many other drivers don’t provide these luxuries, simply because they don’t have to.
+While I personally always had a case of water in my car, when I used to drive for Uber, many other drivers don’t provide these luxuries, simply because they don’t have to.